frozenkorean/portfolio-data-science/README.md

 #### Final project for the Python component of Programming for Data Science with Python Nanodegree on Udacity
 - **Given Objective**: Using the bikeshare data of 3 cities, Chicago, New York, and Washington, get user input and display some statistics.
 - **Packages Used**: NumPy and Pandas
-- **My Project**: User chose one of the cities and chose whether or not to filter the data by month, day, both, or not at all.
-Every time there was a user input, checks were put into place so that the user can go back and input their choice again or quit the program.
-Various statistics, including customer characteristics, popular stations, and more, were calculated.
+- **My Project**: User chooses one of the cities and chose whether or not to filter the data by month, day, both, or not at all.
+Every time there is a user input, checks are put into place so that the user can go back and input their choice again or quit the program.
+Various statistics, including customer characteristics, popular stations, and more, are calculated.

 ## SQL
 ### 3. Investigate_Sakila_Movie_Database